0

 Create tickets to prioritize tasks

 Effective communication is a two-way street.
-Designers often lack a centralized feedback space, with comments scattered across different pages and tools like Notion, GitHub, or Asana.
 Tickets improve the current commenting system by helping stakeholders leave addressable feedback and tasks in the design space.

 How can I help Figma grow their revenue by 50%?